Menu Close

 Astronomical Data

 Before continuing be sure you have read and signed the waiver for the event.
 The waiver is available at this link.
 Basically, SAC is not responsible for loss, theft, broken items, nor for any bodily injuries you may sustain.
-Sorry for the legalese but it is a sign of the times.
-Please turn in the signed waiver at the event, preferably at the sunset meeting.
+Please turn in the signed waiver at the event, preferably before dark or at the sunset meeting on Saturday.

 The guidelines are pretty simple, please read them over if you plan on participating.